 Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) What does my body look like?
-What differences and similarities are there What can my body do?
-How has my body changed as it between our bodies?
-How am I learning to take care of myself and How can I look after my body and keep it has grown? what do I still need help with? clean?
+What differences and similarities are there What can my body do? between our bodies?
+How am I learning to take care of myself and How has my body changed as it has grown?
+How can I look after my body and keep it what do I still need help with? clean?
 Who are the members of my How do I feel about growing up? family and trusted people who look after me?